-Objective 3.11 To determine need for extension of time for claim acceptance and/or denial.
-Description Determine when a request of extension of time is needed because the Associations do not have the capacity to accept claims in 60 days.
+Objective 2 11 To determine need for extension of time for claim acceptance and/or denial.
+Objective 3.11 To determine need for extension of time for claim acceptance and/or demai.
+Description Determine when a request of extension of time is needed because the Associations do not · have the capacity to accept claims in 60 days.
 Apply for extension with TDI.
 Purpose To ensure claims are processed within statutory guidelines.
 Participants Claims, Legal and Compliance, and Communications & Legislative Affairs Action Plans Claims Determines the need for an extension of time to accept claims and defines the required extension.
 Legal and Compliance Assists Claims in formatting the request for an extension.
 Sends request for extension to the appropriate stakeholders at TDI.
 Communications & Legislative Affairs Informs Legislators, Board Members, and other external stakeholders as appropriate if and when an extension is granted.
 Exhibits, or Related Documents Additional Information Compliance Statute 2210.581 governs the amount of time the Associations have to process and accept claims.
 QA or Testing